Hip dysplasia: Hip replacement and osteotomy

 Osteotomies are either used in conjunction with arthroplasty or by themselves to correct misalignment.

 Epidemiology

 Determining the incidence can be difficult.
 In addition there is a wide margin in diagnostic results.
 A German study comparing two methods resulted in twice the usual rate for one method.
 The condition is eight times more frequent in females than in males.

-Native Americans are more likely to have congenital hip dislocation than any of the other races.
+Native Americans are more likely to have congenital hip dislocation than any other group.
 The risk for Native Americans is about 25–50 in 1000.
 The overall frequency of developmental dysplasia of the hip is approximately 1 case per 1000 individuals; however, Barlow believed that the incidence of hip instability in newborns can be as high as 1 case for every 60 newborns, with the rate dropping to 1:240 at one week.

 History

-The Frejka pillow splint was named after Dr. Bedrich Frejka (1890-1972), a Czech orthopedic surgeon.
-The Pavlik harness was named after Dr. Arnold Pavlik (1902-1962), also a Czech orthopedic surgeon.
+The Frejka pillow splint is named after Bedřich Frejka.
+The Pavlik harness is named after Arnold Pavlík.
+Both were Czech orthopedic surgeons.